hypan599/cse6230/final/paper.md

 - **Model**: The author use strong scaling to demonstrate that the DFT-FE have higher speed up that previous state-of-art methods, and is much closer to ideal speed up.
 The author alse used weak scaling to show that the program have a rather good parallelism efficiency on up to system with 20,000 electrons.

 ## f.
 Any paper that is submitted for a prize contains some marketing, and maybe some attempts to fool the masses.
 If you could ask the authors to submit one additional figure with the performance measurements of an experiment, what would you choose, and why

+- **f.1**: distribution of FLOPS on different MPI tasks.
+Since FLOPS are only measured on 2 tasks, and the fact that equal number of DoF on each MPI task is only verified on small system.
+They may need to prove that this property still holds on larger systems.

+- **f.2**: performance of current state-of-art methods on large scale Mg dislocation problem as base line control.
+In section 7.2, only performance of DFT-FE is reported.